 Season 4, episode 1.
 Twenty-or-so Jumpers clearing a path for a city-ship in an asteroid belt, most of the pilots rookies.
 They even succeed (mostly).

 In the fifth-season episode "Outsiders", normally unassuming (but well-loved) Dr. Carson Beckett gets one.
-Having been captured along with Dr. McKay by the Wraith, told to find an antidote for a drug that makes humans immune to Wraith feeding in order that the population of the planet he got snatched off of be spared, and discovering that he himself is infected with it, he provokes the boss Wraith into feeding off him, which kills it dead.
+Having been captured along with Dr. McKay by the Wraith, told to find an antidote for a drug that makes humans immune to Wraith feeding in order for the population of the planet he got snatched off of to be spared, and discovering that he himself is infected with it, he provokes the boss Wraith into feeding off him, which kills it dead.
 BAD.
 FREAKING.
 ASS.

-In the episode "Search and Rescue," the Shepherd's team has infiltrated one of Michael's ships in order to rescue Teyla.
+In the episode "Search and Rescue," Shepherd's team has infiltrated one of Michael's ships in order to rescue Teyla.
 During the action, the Daedalus shows up, and the two ships start exchanging fire.
 Once Col. Caldwell gets word that the rescue was a success, he turns to his gunner and, in a very weary, bored tone, says, "Major Marks, please make that ship go away."
 About three seconds later, it's space dust.